-The 13 Million Story Behind Red Bull’s 3 i’es Tagline
+The $13 Million Story Behind Red Bull’s 3 I's Tagline | Red Bull Gives You Wings

 Red Bull GmbH is an Austrian company that was launched in 1987.
 It traces its origin back to a similar drink that was called Krating Daeng.
 Krating Daeng was introduced in Thailand in 1976 by pharmacist Chaleo Yoovidhya.

-Dietrick Mateschitz was just another traveller on business in Thailand when he purchased and drank Krating Daeng.
+Dietrick Mateschitz was just another traveler on business in Thailand when he purchased and drank Krating Daeng.
 He claims it cured his jet lag.
 He sought to meet Yoovidhya and create a business partnership with him.

 Together, they formulated a product that would suit the taste of Westerners, and Red Bull GmbH was born.
 They founded the company in 1984 in Salzburg, Austria.